Southwest Center City Philadelphia: Recent development

-In recent years the area has experienced growth and gentrification.
+In recent years, the area has experienced growth and gentrification.
 Hundreds of single family homes and condominium units have been built or refurbished.
 As a result of the neighborhood's proximity to Center City and increasing desirability, a variety of new businesses catering to the increasingly gentrified population have opened.
 Despite the improvements, the neighborhood still contains some abandoned and dilapidated housing, especially towards the south.

 The Grammy Award winning musician and local resident Kenneth Gamble founded Universal Companies in Southwest Center City to revitalize the neighborhood.
 Universal Community Homes, a division of the company, began the Universal Court housing project in the neighborhood in the 1990s.
 Originally, some tension existed between the company and the local South of South Neighborhood Association, but this was soon resolved as the project was deemed a success.
 Universal Companies has since opened several small neighborhood businesses, low-income housing, and a charter school.

+Children's Hospital Expansion 2017

+The Children's Hospital of Philadelphia is expanding in the western part of the neighborhood and opened its first facility in 2017 along the Schuykill River.
+It replaced the Springfield Beer Distributor and the former JFK Vocational Center (earlier the Marine Corps Depot of Supplies), which were demolished.
+The Philadelphia Inquirer states that the area will be undergoing gentrification to the point that the area may no longer be known by its current name "Devil's Pocket."
+Furthermore, the area is expected to become a major contributor to Philadelphia's economy with the potential of $63 billion pumped into the economy as well as a job generator.
+The hospital has hired a consultant to plan the traffic patterns around the area as they did for Delaware Waterfront and New York's Battery Park.
+The plan is for "... three towers, of about 26 stories each, would be lined up along Schuylkill Avenue."
+The plans unveiled by the city show that Schuylkill Avenue is part of a six region area that also includes University City all the way to the Philadelphia International Airport that is part of a revitalization plan to stimulate the region.

+The proposal for three new Schuylkill Avenue towers proposed by the Children's Hospital of Philadelphia is for the towers to take the place of the Springfield Beer Distributor, and the former JFK Vocational School, with each tower being 26 stories high.

 Culture

 Every year since 1975, the area hosts Philadelphia's Odunde festival, a one-day festival and mostly a street market catered to African-American interests and the African diaspora.
 It is derived from the tradition of the Yoruba people of Nigeria, in celebration of the new year.
 It is centered at the intersection of Grays Ferry Avenue and South Street.

-A local pub, Grace Tavern, was ranked first on Philadelphia Weeklys list of the Top 50 Bars in 2008.